Firestarss/CompRoboVisionProject/README.md

 ## Introduction

-The goal of this project was to be able to take a picture of a slide puzzle and, using OpenCV and an OCR library, generate the current state of the puzzle.
+The goal of this project was to be able to take a picture of a slide puzzle and, using OpenCV and an OCR algorithm, generate the current state of the puzzle.
 Below is a gif of the program running and successfully (kinda) recognizing the tiles.

 ![Program Running](assets/run.gif)